Grace Moore: Honors

 In 1935 Moore received the gold medal award of the Society of Arts and Sciences for "conspicuous achievement in raising the standard of cinema entertainment."
 In 1936 King Christian X of Denmark awarded her his country's medal of 'Ingenito et Arti.'
 In 1937, she was commissioned as a colonel (an honorary position) on the staff of the governor of Tennessee, and was also made a life member of the Tennessee State Society of Washington, D.C.
 She was decorated as a chevalier of the French Légion d'honneur in 1939.
 Moore was also a member of the Peabody Awards Board of Jurors from 1940 to 1942.
 She has a star on the Hollywood Walk of Fame at 6274 Hollywood Blvd, Hollywood, Los Angeles, CA.

 Personal life

 Moore married Valentín Parera, a Spanish movie actor, in Cannes, on July 15, 1931.
 They had 2 children.
 During the 1930s they maintained homes in Hollywood, Cannes, and Connecticut.
+She was rumored in the Catholic media to plan to enter the Roman Catholic Church after a private audience with Pope Pius XII in May 1946, with some saying it was because her husband was Catholic.
+However, biographers claim that she merely said on the steps of the Vatican that it would be nice, and this was misinterpreted by members of the press.